Harish-Chandra pairs in the Verlinde category in positive characteristic: Construction of an inverse to the functor via PBW theorems

 \begin{proof}[Proof of Theorem \ref{purelyoddcocomm}] By taking associated graded under the coradical filtration (which is the PBW filtration on $U(\g)$), we can assume $C$ and $\g$ are both commutative.
-Consider the map

-This map is injective on primitives and is hence injective.
+Consider the map $S(\g) \rightarrow C.$ This map is injective on primitives and is hence injective.
 So, we just need to prove it is surjective.
 Using injectivity, we identify $S(\g)$ with its image in $C$.
 We inductively show that the image contains $C(n)$, the $n$th piece of the coradical filtration on $C$.

 and by cocommutativity, is a subset of $S^{2}(C(n-1))$, which is equal to the symmetric invariants, as we assume the characteristic is bigger than $2$ in this chapter.
 Hence, by induction,